mem48/geocompr/main.md

 <!-- 4.
 Exercises about additional select and filter helper functions (one_of; between, is.na, near, etc.) -->

 <!-- Attribute aggregation -->
 4. What was the total population in 2015 in the `us_states` database?
-What's the minumum and maximum value of the total population in 2015?
+What was the minumum and maximum total population in 2015?
 <!-- ```{r} -->
 <!-- us_states %>% summarize(total_pop = sum(total_pop_15),  -->
 <!--                         min_pop = min(total_pop_15),  -->